Ren-Ryan-Li/Ren-Ryan-Li.github.io/_pages/cv.md

 ======
 * **Soochow Securities Co., Ltd., Equity Research Intern**
   _Media and Internet Sector_, _Dec.
 2022-Feb.
 2023_
-  * **Data Analysis:** Search data from the Choice, Wind database and public information; Collect industry and key enterprise financial and operating data; Use Excel to integrate analysis and draw graphics;
+  * **Data Analysis:** Search data from the Choice, Wind database, and public information; Collect industry and key enterprise financial and operating data; Use Excel to integrate analysis and draw graphics;
-  * **Industry Research:** Participate in road shows, earning calls, etc., and take meeting minutes; Assist in predicting the future trend of the Internet e-commerce industry by calculating market share and sinking market growth rate; Sort out the government regulatory policies of the Internet industry from 2019 to 2022, and analyze the impact of government’s policy shifts on the Internet platform economy;
+  * **Industry Research:** Participate in road shows, earnings calls, etc., and take meeting minutes; Assist in predicting the future trend of the Internet e-commerce industry by calculating market share and sinking market growth rate; Sort out the government regulatory policies of the Internet industry from 2019 to 2022, and analyze the impact of government’s policy shifts on the Internet platform economy;
   * **In-depth Research:** Participate in co-authoring the comprehensive report _“The Review and Outlook of the Hong Kong Stock Exchange’s Bull Market”_, which reviews the bull market of the Hong Kong Stock Exchange from 2002 to 2023, focusing on economic fundamentals, government policies, domestic and international liquidity, and valuation factors.
 The report also compares the Hang Seng Index with the CSI 300 index and the S&P Index, concludes the reasons behind the bull market, and provides a forward-looking analysis of market prospects for both the Hong Kong stock market and the Internet sector.

 * **Everbright Securities Co., Ltd., Investment Banking Intern**